Trolling Motor FAQs

 Yes, the motor can be adjusted to fit the correct height and direction needed to operate.

-The control head and propeller cannot each be rotated independently and oriented to allow bow mounting.
+The control head and propeller cannot each be rotated independently and oriented to allow immediate bow mounting.
+However, our NV and L Series motors can be modified for bow mounting application.
+Please see our Transom To Bow Mount Guide for detailed instructions.

 The 55lb thrust motor length from the top of the control box to the propeller is 42 inches.
 The 62lb and 86lb thrust motors are 50 inches.